OctoPrint/OctoPrint/CONTRIBUTING.md

 One is contained in the **"Terminal" tab** within OctoPrint's UI and is a log of the last 300 lines of communication with the printer.
-Please copy-paste this somewhere (disable auto scroll to make copying the contents easier) - e.g. http://pastebin.com or http://gist.github.com - and include a link in your bug report.
+Please copy-paste this *completely* somewhere (disable auto scroll to make copying the contents easier) - e.g. http://pastebin.com or http://gist.github.com - and include a link in your bug report.

 There is also **OctoPrint's application log file** or in short `octoprint.log`, which is by default located at `~/.octoprint/logs/octoprint.log` on Linux, `%APPDATA%\OctoPrint\logs\octoprint.log` on Windows and `~/Library/Application Support/OctoPrint/logs/octoprint.log` on MacOS.
-Please copy-paste this to pastebin or gist as well and include a link in your bug report.
+You can also access it directly through OctoPrint via Settings > Logs.
+Please copy-paste this *completely* to pastebin or gist as well and include a link in your bug report.

 It might happen that you are asked to provide a more **thorough log of the